avacallery/react-apps/README.md

 - Create your Redux data store and import Redux
         - const store = createStore(myreducer)
-        - myreducer is a function we pass through that takes parameters: the state and the initSate and the action
+        - myreducer is a function we pass through that takes parameters: the state and the action
+        - reducer will take the initState if there's nothing there/added
         - we the reducer will dispatch the action and change the state of the store based on the action
 ~~~